-‘Bold and the Beautiful’s’ Karla Mosley Is Leaving The Show, Suggests Jacob Young
+‘Bold And The Beautiful’s’ Karla Mosley Is Leaving The Show, Suggests Jacob Young

 “Thanks for an amazing year so far.
 And I’ll see you soon B&B!”

 B&B fans will also remember that Young’s contract was set to recurring earlier this year.
 At the time, viewers questioned what that would mean for Mosley since Bold and the Beautiful has written out the female counterpart if the male character leaves.
 BB fans saw this with Thomas and Sally when Pierson Fode left, and Zende and Nicole when Rome Flynn left.
-Sally has since been written back into the show, but is already hooked up with Wyatt (Darin Brooks).
+Sally has since been written back into the show but is already hooked up with Wyatt (Darin Brooks).
 It seems as if the viewers may have been correct in guessing that Mosley’s time on the soap opera would be short-lived after Young’s contract changed.

 Fans are irate that such a watershed character would be written out of the show.
 Not only was Maya Avant the first transgender person on daytime television, but she was also the first transgender person to wed on TV.
 Mosley’s character also introduced the first central black family to Bold and the Beautiful, in the form of Julius Avant’s (Obba Babatundé) family.
-Viewers feel that they have invested into several characters into the show before B&B unceremoniously writes them out and replaces them with new characters who are not central to the storyline.
+Viewers feel that they have invested in several characters into the show before B&B unceremoniously writes them out and replaces them with new characters who are not central to the storyline.

 Although Mosley has not announced whether she has given birth yet, she did share the devastating news that her niece Lilia Sophia died on August 3, 2018.
-The five-year-old received a heart transplant last year.
+The 5-year-old received a heart transplant last year.
 Our hearts go out to Mosley and her family during this difficult time.